hantsy/jakartaee8-starter-boilerplate/docs/04test.md

 </container>
 ```

-To run the tests, you need a running OpenLiberty server, and allow our Arquillian controller to connect it.
+To run the tests, you need a running Open Liberty server, and allow our Arquillian controller to connect it.

-Create a server profile by `server` command in the OpenLiberty dist, or copy *server.xml* from *src/test/arq-liberty-remote*  to *OpenLiberty_dir/usr/servers/defaultServer*.
+Create a server profile by `server` command in the Open Liberty dist, or copy *server.xml* from *src/test/arq-liberty-remote*  to *Open Liberty_dir/usr/servers/defaultServer*.

 The content of our sample server.xml.